 One Chair Left.
 It is in excellent restored condition with a new cane seat.

 Extremely rare.
-These teak, rosewood, and cane Hans Wegner "Cow Horn" chairs manufactured by Johannes Hansen by hand by only a few craftsman.
+Teak, rosewood, and cane Hans Wegner "Cow Horn" chair manufactured by Johannes Hansen by hand by only a few craftsman.
 Rarely seen and extraordinarily crafted with inlays of Brazilian rosewood which lock the back joint.
-Current pictures show chairs unrestored and cane in original condition.
-Chairs will be restored and canned again.
 Model JH 505.
 Designed 1952.
-Metal tags on each chair show authenticity.
+Metal tags on chair show authenticity.
 These chairs are a development of the form and style of The Round Chair but more compact with short elbow rests rather than the longer arm rests of The Round Chair.
 This means that the chair can be pushed in closer to the table and it is easier to get up from the chair when sitting at the table.
+This would work great as a desk chair.
+Provides excellent ergonomic support.

 Price is per chair.
 1 Teak Chair Available.